Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6.

-Heroes blood flows through your veins and you learned how to control it, granting you the following benefits:
+Heroes blood flows through your veins and you learned how to control it.

 * You have advantage on saving throws against being frightened.
 * You can use a bonus action on your turn to let out a war cry and bolster the moral of your allies.
 Every creature of your choice within 60ft of you gains 1d4 plus your Strength modifier temporary hit points.
 Once you use this trait you can’t do so again until you finish a short or long rest.